KingWaffleIII/AntiProcrastinator/README.md

 ![Run only when user is logged on (checked)](image.png)

 You can run the Python script from cloning or the executable from releases, **but make sure to have `config.json` in the same directory**.

+Note: when using `actions.PlaySound`, remember to add the sound files to `AntiProcrastinator.spec` if using Pyinstaller.